vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/leidecker.md

 1859.
 Iyengar, ShSV.-P. T. Shrinivas Iyengar, The Shiva-Sutra

-Vimarshint of Kshemarāja, translated into English, Allahabad,
+vimarśhint of Kshemarāja, translated into English, Allahabad,

 1912.* Iyerigar, Outlines of Indian Philosophy, Benares and London,